bigdata-i523/hid330/noteBook.md

 * 10/12/17  Watched video on History behind Web Search
 * 10/12/17  Watched video on Key Principles behind Web Search
 * 10/13/17  Watched video on recommender system 1
-* 10/25/17  Watched video on Big Data and HEalthcare
+* 10/25/17  Watched video on Big Data and Healthcare
 * 10/25/17  Watched video on Proteomics and Information Visualization
 * 11/10/17  Watched video on Web Search History
+* 11/10/17  Watched video on Search Engine
+* 11/10/17  Watched video on TF IDF and Probaliastic Model
+* 11/10/17  Watched video on Web Crawling and doc
+* 11/10/17  Watched video on IU X informaticsunit 4 lesson 1 Data Deluge Science and Research 1

 # Practice